thunderace/Esp8266-Arduino-Makefile/README.md

-# Esp8266-Arduino-Makefile for Linux and Cygwin/Windows (thx to intrepidor)
+# Esp8266-Arduino-Makefile for Ubuntu and Cygwin/Windows (thx to intrepidor)
-Makefile to build arduino code for ESP8266 under linux Based on Martin Oldfield arduino makefile : http://www.mjoldfield.com/atelier/2009/02/arduino-cli.html
+Makefile to build arduino code for ESP8266 under linux (tested on debian X64).
+Based on Martin Oldfield arduino makefile : http://www.mjoldfield.com/atelier/2009/02/arduino-cli.html

 ## Changelog
-01/24/2017:
-- add linux armhf install script (raspberry and others)
+07/14/2017:
+- ESP32 support : see below

 12/28/2016:
 - compile c files with gcc not g++